Avikalp7/Operating-Systems-Lab/README.md

 Brief description is as follows:

 **fcopy.c**: Aim is to understand interprocess communication (IPC) through copying the content of one file to other using 2 system pipes.

+## Assignment 2 Part 2
+See the complete problem statement [here](http://cse.iitkgp.ac.in/~agupta/OSLab/Assgn2.pdf).

+Brief descriptions are as follows:

+**shell.c**: A minishell with command set described in the assignment problem statement.

+**run.c**:  Runs the shell as a child process.